rdkcentral/BundleGen/docs/AppMetadata.md

 # App Metadata Documentation
 Each app requires a small metadata file which describes it's specific requirements.

-Some application options are defined within the OCI Image, such as the entrypoint command, working directory and envrionment variables.
+Some application options are defined within the OCI Image, such as the entrypoint command, working directory and environment variables.
 See [here](https://github.com/opencontainers/image-spec/blob/master/config.md) for more info.

 ## Options
 * `id` (string, REQUIRED).
 Unique ID for the app.
 Should be in reverse domain name notation format (e.g `com.rdk.mycoolapp`)